 Dr. James M. Schuerger Endowment Fund Scholarship

-Dr. Schuerger was a valued member of the Faculty of the Department of Psychology at CSU until 2003, and is currently Professor Emeritus.
-The Endowment Fund was created to honor his legacy by providing scholarships for deserving students.
+Dr. Schuerger was a valued member of the Faculty of the Department of Psychology at CSU until he retired in 2003 and earned the title of Professor Emeritus.
+Dr. Schuerger passed away on January 7, 2021.
+The Dr. James M. Schuerger Endowment Fund Scholarship was created to honor his legacy.
 Two awards will be given each year; undergraduate and graduate students enrolled in the College of Sciences and Health Professions at CSU are eligible.
 According to the Fund Guidelines, there is a preference for the recipient of the Dr. James M. Schuerger Endowment Fund Scholarship to be a member of an under-represented student group; to demonstrate financial need; and to be an undergraduate major or graduate student in the Department of Psychology.
 Recipients will receive a credit toward tuition (applied by CSU to his or her account) for the upcoming academic year.
 The amount of the award varies each year.
 The annual application deadline is March 15.

 Schuerger Scholarship Application (download form to fill in editable fields, save and email as indicated on form)

 Eileen C. and Carlos F. Cortes Endowment Fund Scholarship

 Mr. Carlos Cortes was a School Psychologist in the Cleveland schools and a supporter of CSU’s School Psychology program.
 To honor Mr. Cortes’ memory and support the CSU community, Eileen Cortes established this fund with the intention of awarding scholarships to deserving students.
 The recipient of the Eileen C. and Carlos F. Cortes Endowment Fund Scholarship must be a psychology major or graduate student (in good standing) in the Department of Psychology.
 According to the Fund Guidelines, preference will be given to students with interest in the profession of School Psychology, and to minority students.
 The recipient will receive a credit toward tuition (applied by CSU to his or her account) for the upcoming academic year.
 The amount of the award varies each year.
 The annual application deadline is March 15.

 Cortes Scholarship Application (download form to fill in editable fields, save and email as indicated on form)